Avery’s Built-in Bunk Beds and Room Reveal!

 What do you think?!
 I can tell you that Avery absolutely LOVES her room, so that's all that matters.
 But I'm very happy that I love it as well since I pay the mortgage ;)

-The rest of the items in the room (or similar items for those things we DIYed or purchased second-hand) are below.
+The remaining items in the room (or similar items for those things we DIYed or purchased second-hand) are below.
 Just scroll through the images and click on any of them for full product details.

 Wondering how I approach transforming rooms and spaces in our home?
 Check out Designer in a Binder®.